schlatterbeck/pgapack/docs/sphinx/part2.rst

 parallel implementation.

-The hillclimbing function can be used to call a hillclimbing algorithm on newly generated individuals *before the are evaluated*.
+The hillclimbing function can be used to call a hillclimbing algorithm on newly generated individuals *before they are evaluated*.
 In the parallel version the hillclimber is called in the parallel processes, so hillclimbing occurs in parallel.
 If the hillclimber already computes the evaluation it should set the :c:func:`PGASetEvaluationUpToDateFlag` on the individual (setting the evaluation with :c:func:`PGASetEvaluation` also sets the flag).
 This avoids a call to the evaluation function.

+Note that a hillclimbing function interacts with the :c:func:`PGASetNoDuplicatesFlag` setting: When duplicates are avoided the hill climber is called *after* duplicate checking (except for special replacement schemes like :c:macro:`PGA_POPREPL_RTR` or :c:macro:`PGA_POPREPL_PAIRWISE_BEST` where duplicate checking occurs at the end) and new duplicates may be introduced by the hill climber.

 An example hillclimber is given in ``./examples/c/maxbit-hc.c`` -- it randomly sets one of the bits to ``1``.
 Note that in this case the evaluation is not computed and the evaluation is called by PGAPack.
 When this example is run in a parallel version it will terminate after a